 Toyota's secret weapon is the Camry Hybrid.
 With a version of Toyota’s Hybrid Synergy Drive, it achieves EPA fuel economy ratings of 43 mpg city, 39 highway, and if you drive it gently and mindfully, you’ll be rewarded with excellent real-world gas mileage in that same range.

 The Chrysler 200 has an advantage in safety, based on its top-tier ratings in every category of testing from the IIHS and the federal government.
-An option package brings an effective forward collision system with automatic braking and lane-departure warning and prevention, adaptive cruise control, a blind-spot monitor, and rear cross-traffic alerts.
+An option package brings an effective forward collision system with automatic braking, as well as lane-departure warning and prevention, adaptive cruise control, and blind-spot monitors with rear cross-traffic alerts.
 The Camry offers a similar package, but it doesn't score as well in the government's side crash test as the 200, even though it has the same IIHS ratings.